LaravelDaily/Booking-Com-Simulation-Laravel/course/04-property-geo-search.md

 }
 ```

-As you can see, we're adding another namespace of `/Public`, so we'll have three zones: owner, user and public.
+As you can see, we're adding another namespace of `/Public`, so we'll have three zones: owner, user, and public.

 And let's add the route, also grouping the owner/user routes with prefixes.